twilson63/Sinatra-WebSite-Tutorial/readme.md

 This will create a web server running locally on port 4567

-You can open a browser to http://localhost:4567 and you should see
+You can open a browser to [http://localhost:4567](http://localhost:4567) and you should see

 Hello from Sinatra in your browser.
-Congradulations!
+Congratulations!
 Now you are ready to build some awesome web apps.

 ---